simongoricar/euphony/README.md

   library - this is the library that you probably want to take with you "on the go".

 As mentioned, audio files are transcoded into MP3 V0 in the process.
-I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway, and you still have original files).
+I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway and should be more than enough for on-the-go listening, and you *still* have original files).
-For transcoding efficiency euphony also stores very minimal metadata about each album in a file called `.librarymeta` in order to know which files haven't changed and can be skipped the next time you request transcoding of your library.
-Implementation details of this are available below.
+For transcoding efficiency euphony also stores minimal metadata about each album's contents in a file called `.librarymeta`.
+This is done to know which files haven't changed and can be skipped the next time you request transcoding of your library.
+Implementation details are available below in `4.2`.

-More importantly, **euphony *does not* organise your (original) audio files** - [MusicBrainz Picard](https://picard.musicbrainz.org/) is a full-featured tagger, a several magnitudes better fit purpose for this than this project could ever achieve.
+**More importantly, euphony *does not* organise your (original) audio files** - for this job [MusicBrainz Picard](https://picard.musicbrainz.org/) is a full-featured tagger (just a recommendation); it is several magnitudes better than this project could ever achieve.
-You may even opt to use [Beets](https://beets.readthedocs.io/en/stable/) for most of this work.
+You may even opt to use [Beets](https://beets.readthedocs.io/en/stable/) for most tasks regarding source library organisation.

-Regardless, euphony's place in the music library toolset is well-defined: a CLI for validating your library and managing transcodes for on-the-go listening.
+**Regardless, `euphony`'s place in my (and maybe yours) music library toolset is well-defined: a CLI for validating your library and managing transcodes for on-the-go listening quickly and efficiently.**

 ---

 ## 1. Library structure
-Having the library structure be configurable would get incredibly complex very quickly, so `euphony` uses (expects) the user to have the following structure in each registered library:
+Having the library structure be configurable would get incredibly complex very quickly, so `euphony` expects the user to have the following exact structure in each registered library:

 ```markdown
   <library directory>